Addepar/ember-table/README.md

 If you want to use default table style, import the `ember-table/default` SASS file.

 ### Optional Footer
 To use footer for your table, pass `footerRows` param to ember table.
 Each element in `footerRows` represents a row in table footer.
 The footer row takes `valuePath` field in each column to render data for each footer cell, similar to table body.

 ### Custom header and custom footer
-By default Ember table cell renderes simple text defined inside each `column`.
-To custom table header or footer, you can pass in `headerComponent` and `footerComponent` fields in each column data.
+By default Ember table header renders text defined by `columnName` or `footerValue` inside each `column`.
+To customize table header or footer, you can pass in `headerComponent` and `footerComponent` fields in each column data.
+When the `headerComponent`(or `footerComponent`) is defined, the `columnName`(or `footerValue`) field is ignored.

 #### Usage
 ```
 {